-'All Inclusive?' is an essential seminar for all parents, teachers, church leaders, youth and children’s leaders, and anyone who cares about children and young people with special / additional needs or disabilities.
+Three essential seminars for church leaders, youth and children’s leaders, parents, teachers, and anyone who cares about children and young people with additional needs or disabilities.

 Most children’s and youth workers want to include kids of all abilities and needs in what they do, but many struggle to make this a reality.
 There are many different kinds of special or additional need, and each one, each child, can present different challenges (and opportunities!)

 It is hard for children’s and youth workers to navigate the right path through this sometimes difficult and complex area; being caring, inclusive and supportive to each child (and their families), while not losing focus on the needs of the rest of the group.